devramsean0/eink-watch/JOURNAL.md

 I intend to use 0805 or 0603 passives, since they are relatively easy to solder whilst still being small.

-The next step was to assign footprints, and start layout
+The next step was to assign footprints, and start layout.
+As mentioned above, most passives are 0805, but the inductor is 0604 and I had to go find a footprint for the FPC connector (AFC07-S24ECA-00).

+AAnd, then I hit a stumbing block, the display's mechanical drawing does not mention where the flex is in relation to the rest of the module, so idk where to place the fpc connector.
+I have opened a support ticket to ask for the measurements